spai-coder/Crowdfunding_ETL/README.md

 Team members: Jenique Fahie, Sofia Pai, Prachi Patel

-Project Overview:
+Project Overview:The ETL mini project
-The ETL mini project, to practice building an ETL pipeline using Python, Pandas, and either Python dictionary methods or regular expressions to extract and transform the data.
+Build an ETL pipeline using Python/Pandas.
+Using either Python dictionary methods or regular expressions to extract and transform the data.
-After transform the data, create four CSV files and use the CSV file data to create an ERD and a table schema.
+After transforming the data, four CSV files will be created and use to create an ERD and a table schema.
 Finally, upload the CSV file data into a Postgres database.

 Data Sources: